staylor/wordpress-4.4/_posts/2015-08-23-comments-update.md

 Led by: `wonderboymusic`

+Things that have been done:

+* Overhauled comment caching
+* Added `WP_Comment`
+* All template functions now accept full comment object, in addition to just comment_ID
+* Comment count for pending comments appears in the HTML title

 On my recent [call for feedback post](https://make.wordpress.org/core/2015/08/19/wordpress-4-4-whats-on-your-wishlist/), the comments came in quick, and many required moderation.
 If you keep the comments list table moderation page open, there is no indication when new comments arrive.
 There is probably